Dr. Damian Bacich

 Message from the Chair

 Welcome to the Department of World Languages & Literatures at San José State University.
-We offer programs in a variety of world languages: Chinese (minor, BA, Teacher Preparation), French (minor, BA, MA, Teacher Preparation), German (minor, BA), Greek, Hebrew, Italian (minor), Japanese (minor, BA), Latin, Persian, Portuguese (minor), Spanish (minor, BA, MA, Teacher Preparation), and Vietnamese.
+We offer programs in a variety of world languages: Chinese (minor, BA, Teacher Preparation), French (minor, BA, MA, Teacher Preparation), German (minor), Greek, Hebrew, Italian (minor), Japanese (minor, BA), Latin, Persian, Portuguese (minor), Spanish (minor, BA, MA, Teacher Preparation), and Vietnamese.
 In addition, the Department offers special minors in Foreign Languages for International Business majors in Chinese, French, German, Japanese and Spanish.

 World Languages & Literatures Department faculty are highly qualified, international, accomplished and dedicated teachers and scholars who prepare students to become tomorrow's productive citizens in an increasingly multicultural, multilingual global community.
 We actively support study abroad, clubs and other organizations related to world languages and international studies at San José State University.
 The Department promotes proficiency in languages, knowledge of cultures and literatures and a genuine appreciation of differences and similarities shared among peoples and nations.